Smoothness of isometric flows on orbit spaces and applications to the theory of foliations: Abstract

 \section{Abstract}

-We prove here that given a proper isometric action $K\times M\to M$ on a complete Riemannian manifold $M$ then each continuous isometric flow on the orbit space $M/K$ is smooth, i.e., it is the projection of an $K$-equivariant smooth flow on the manifold $M$.
-The first application of our result concerns with the dynamical behaviour of singular Riemannian foliations and Molino's conjecture, which states that the partition of a Riemannian manifold into the closures of the leaves of a singular Riemannian foliation is still a singular Riemannian foliation.
+We prove here that given a proper isometric action $K\times M\to M$ on a complete Riemannian manifold $M$ then every continuous isometric flow on the orbit space $M/K$ is smooth, i.e., it is the projection of an $K$-equivariant smooth flow on the manifold $M$.
+As a direct corollary we infer the smoothness of isometric actions on orbit spaces.
+Another relevant application of our result concerns Molino's conjecture, which states that the partition of a Riemannian manifold into the closures of the leaves of a singular Riemannian foliation is still a singular Riemannian foliation.
 We prove Molino's conjecture for the main class of foliations considered in his book, namely orbit-like foliations.
-As another direct application of our result we remark that, if $G$ is a connected closed group of isometries of the leaf space $M/\F$, then $G$ acts smoothly on the leaf space, as long as $\F$ is a closed orbit-like foliation on a compact manifold $M$.